varunmurkar/personal-website/README.md

 Note: You'll also see a second link: `http://localhost:8000/___graphql`.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql).

-Open the `blog` directory in your code editor of choice and edit `src/templates/index-template.js`.
+Open the development directory in your code editor of choice and edit `src/templates/index-template.js`.
 Save your changes and the browser will update in real time!

 ## Deploy with Netlify